57blocks/Stellar-AutoAction/README.md

 ## Server Endpoint

-The server component of AutoAction is built with a robust tech stack to ensure scalability, security, and performance.
+The server component of Stellar AutoAction is built with a robust tech stack to ensure scalability, security, and performance.

 ### Key Features and Technologies